xavsant/brent_crude_prices/README.md

 1. Explore relationship between Brent Crude Oil Prices and lagged variables by day (current dataset is monthly)
 2. Enhance existing LSTM model and experiment with other models
 3. Develop quantitative strategy in tandem with market behaviour
+4. Add detailed explanation on dataset and evaluation methods